Balgowlah Substation

-The Balgowlah Substation is a heritage-listed former electrical substation and now child care centre located at 83 Griffiths Street, Balgowlah, Northern Beaches Council, New South Wales, Australia.
+The Balgowlah Substation is a heritage-listed former electrical substation and now child care centre located at 83 Griffiths Street, Balgowlah, New South Wales, a suburb of Sydney Australia.
 It was built in 1928.
-It is also known as #15003 Balgowlah 33KV Zone Substation.
+It is also known as #15003 Balgowlah 33 kV Zone Substation.
 The property is owned by Ausgrid, a privately owned energy utility company.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Prior to 1928 the site was in agricultural use.